MoamenZaher/MoamenZaher.github.io/content/supervision/_index.md

     id: supervision
     content:
       title: Projects under my supervision
-      text: A Collection of some project that I contributed as a co-supervisor.
+      text: A collection of some project that I contributed as a co-supervisor.
       count: 0
       filters:
         folders: